olets/cleanandelegant.com/README.md

 $ npm run generate
 ```

-When `main` is pushed, a GitHub Action builds and deploys via FTP.
+When `main` is pushed, a GitHub Action builds and deploys to https://cleanandelegant.com/ via FTP.